hpt369/erpnext_chatgpt/Readme.md

 # ERPNext OpenAI Integration

-Welcome to the ERPNext OpenAI Integration app.
+Hi, Welcome to the ERPNext OpenAI Integration app.
 This app allows you to integrate OpenAI functionality with your ERPNext system, enabling advanced AI-powered capabilities.

 ## Features